dikanevn/bf/README.md

 I have no idea what's going on here.
-AI coded it, I'm just some retard dev.
+AI coded it, I'm just retard.